-associated with the administration of the annual requalification operating test are categorized as Green because operating experience has demonstrated that these do not result in the disqualification of a significant number of operators or crews from standing watch or actual licensed operator errors in the plant.
+Findings associated with the administration of the annual requalification operating test are categorized as Green because operating experience has demonstrated that these findings do not result in the disqualification of a significant number of operators or crews from standing watch or actual licensed operator errors in the plant.

-associated with remedial training or re-examinations are categorized as Green because these either only impact a small number of licensed operators or are associated with discrete knowledge and/or abilities that require operator remediation or retesting.
+Findings associated with remedial training or re-examinations are categorized as Green because these findings either only impact a small number of licensed operators or are associated with discrete knowledge and/or abilities that require operator remediation or retesting.
 Therefore, the risk that a lack of specific knowledge and/or abilities could cause or exacerbate an actual plant event related to that specific knowledge and/or ability is very low, compared to the overall body of knowledge and/or abilities and range of events and mitigating factors in the plant.

 Examination security issues that do not directly impact the equitable and consistent administration of an examination could not directly result in actual operator errors.
-Therefore, in this area are categorized as Green findings.
-However, if there was an actual plant impact, traditional enforcement and IMC 0609, Appendix M are more appropriately utilized to assess the significance of these types of because they are rare and the safety significance can be affected by several variables that make setting a Greater-than-Green threshold difficult.
-Past examples of an actual examination security impact that resulted in a reater-than-Green finding include a finding with multiple examination security issues that affected most or all licensed operators.
+Therefore, findings in this area are categorized as Green findings.
+However, if there was an actual plant impact, traditional enforcement and IMC 0609, Appendix M are more appropriately utilized to assess the significance of these types of findings because they are rare and the safety significance can be affected by several variables that make setting a Greater-than-Green threshold difficult.
+Past examples of an actual examination security impact that resulted in a greater-than-Green finding include a finding with multiple examination security issues that affected most or all licensed operators.
 Although there was no evidence of actual operator errors in the plant, and no evidence that operators would have failed an examination absent the examination security issues, the inspectors determined that the finding should be categorized as White through a combined statistical and qualitative analysis.
 Another example of an examination security issue that did not have an actual plant impact and was categorized as a Green finding involved excessive examination overlap.
 To conclude that no actual impact existed, the inspectors and licensee performed an analysis which showed that the scores on the portions of the examination with overlap were similar to scores on other examinations without question overlap.

 Simulator deficiencies can contribute to risk-significant events in the plant if they lead to operator errors.
-Other SDPs more appropriately capture the risk significance of a simulator-related that may be reater-than-Green because of the ability to evaluate integrated licensee performance, of which simulator training is a part of human performance.
-The ability to isolate the contribution of simulator training to actual operator errors in SDPs that address human performance (e.g., SPAR-H) is the most appropriate method to evaluate the risk significance of potential reater-than-Green simulator-related findings.
+Other SDPs more appropriately capture the risk significance of a simulator-related finding that may be greater-than-Green because of the ability to evaluate integrated licensee performance, of which simulator training is a part of human performance.
+The ability to isolate the contribution of simulator training to actual operator errors in SDPs that address human performance (e.g., SPAR-H) is the most appropriate method to evaluate the risk significance of potential greater-than-Green simulator-related findings.

 Simulator-related findings are categorized as Green when not related to actual operator errors.
 There are many factors unrelated to simulator training that contribute to human performance errors.
 These factors include procedure quality, ergonomics conditions, licensed operator stress, available task time, task complexity, and operator experience.
 Therefore, if the issue only affects one human performance factor, such as simulator training in this case, then the finding should be categorized as Green.